niftools/blender_niftools_addon/docs/development/design.rst

    Derive the test class from
    :class:`test.SingleNif`, and name it :class:`TestBlabla`.

    ..
-NOTE template is in flux, removed for the time being
-   ..
 Use the template available in ``testframework/test/template.py``.

-#.
-Create a new text file ``docs/features/blabla.rst`` to contain the
-   feature user documentation,
-   and add it to the table of contents in ``docs/features/index.rst``.
-   If there are particular issues with the feature's implementation, make a note of it in ``docs/development/design.rst``.

 #.
 Write feature test data and test code on nif level: